Raccffy/iA-Fonts/iA Writer Mono/Readme.md

 In-depth explanation of iA Writer Mono, Duo, and Quattro is available iA Writer's [blog entry on Duospace](https://ia.net/topics/in-search-of-the-perfect-writing-font) and on [iA Writer Mono, Duo, and Quattro](https://ia.net/topics/a-typographic-christmas)

-This is a modification of IBM's Plex font.
+This is a modification of [IBM's Plex® Mono typeface](https://github.com/IBM/type) which is available under [SIL Open Font License, Version 1.1](https://opensource.org/license/ofl-1-1).
-The upstream project is [here](https://github.com/IBM/type) Read the licensing file before working with it.

 If you fork or use these fonts, reference iA Writer clearly.